KyawPh/aia-insurance-advisor/README.md

 ## ⚖️ Legal Notice

-This is an independent tool and is not affiliated with, endorsed by, or sponsored by AIA or any other insurance company.
+This tool is designed specifically for AIA insurance products.
 All insurance calculations should be verified with official documentation.

 ## 📞 Support